Frequently Asked Questions (FAQs)

 How does Ride On Flex work?

 Ride On Flex takes multiple passengers heading in the same direction and books them into a shared vehicle.
-Using the Ride On Flex mobile app or the new call center option , input the address and we’ll match you with a vehicle going your way.
-Flex picks you up at a nearby corner and drops you off near your requested destination.
+Using the Ride On Flex mobile app or the call center option , input the address and we’ll match you with a vehicle going your way.
+Flex picks you up at a nearby corner and drops you off at a corner near your requested destination.
 For those with disabilities, the Flex picks you up at the curbside of your location and drops you off at the curbside of your destination.
-Smart algorithms provide trip times that are comparable to other ride shares and much more convenient than other modes of travel.
+Flex's trip planning software provides trip times that are comparable to other ride shares and much more convenient than other modes of travel.
 Call Center hours are 6 am to 7 pm, Monday - Friday.
 You must book rides only during the hours of operation in your selected zone.

 What areas does Flex serve—and why is it limited?